nvs/gem/docs/issue-labels.md

 - `Duplicate`: The issue already exists, and will be closed.
 Reference to the original should be made.
+- `Blocked`: The issue cannot be completed due to another issue needing to be resolved first.
 - `Unconfirmed`: Default for bugs.
 An issue will remain at this status until someone validates, reproduces, or otherwise confirms it is a bug.
 Once confirmed the status is changed to `Not Started`.